hashicorp/terraform-provider-azurerm/website/docs/r/express_route_circuit.html.markdown

 * `allow_classic_operations` - (Optional) Allow the circuit to interact with classic (RDFE) resources.
 Defaults to `false`.

-* `authorization_key` - (Optional) The Authorization Key used to connect to the ExpressRoute circuit.
+* `authorization_key` - (Optional) The Authorization Key used to connect to the Express Route circuit.

 ~> **Note:** `authorization_key` can only be set after the Circuit is created.
 And the Circuit is not created on Express Route port.